2018 Wisconsin elections

-The 2018 Wisconsin Fall General Election was held in the U.S. state of Wisconsin on November 6, 2018.
-All of Wisconsin's partisan executive and administrative offices were up for election as well as one of Wisconsin's U.S. Senate seats, Wisconsin's eight seats in the United States House of Representatives, seventeen seats in the Wisconsin State Senate, and all 99 seats in the Wisconsin State Assembly.
-The 2018 Wisconsin Fall Partisan Primary was held August 14, 2018.
-There were also special elections held during 2018 for three State Assembly seats and two State Senate seats.
+The 2018 Wisconsin Fall general election was held in the U.S. state of Wisconsin on November 6, 2018.
+All of Wisconsin's partisan executive and administrative offices were up for election, as well as one of Wisconsin's U.S. Senate seats, Wisconsin's eight seats in the United States House of Representatives, 17 seats in the Wisconsin State Senate, and all 99 seats in the Wisconsin State Assembly.
+The 2018 Wisconsin Fall partisan primary was held on August 14, 2018.
+There were also special elections held during 2018 for three State Assembly seats and two state senate seats.

-The Democrats swept in all of the fall elections for statewide officials, unseating three incumbent Republicans, including two-term Governor Scott Walker, and winning the open race for State Treasurer.
+The Democrats swept in all of the fall elections for statewide officials, unseating three incumbent Republicans, including two-term governor Scott Walker, and winning the open race for state treasurer.
 Republicans maintained control of both chambers in the Wisconsin Legislature however, as well as a majority of the state's U.S. House seats.

-The 2018 Wisconsin Spring Election was held April 3, 2018.
+The 2018 Wisconsin Spring election was held on April 3, 2018.
 This election featured a contested election for Wisconsin Supreme Court, as well as a referendum on an amendment to the Constitution of Wisconsin, and various other nonpartisan local and judicial races.
-The 2018 Wisconsin Spring Primary was held on February 20, 2018.
+The 2018 Wisconsin Spring primary was held on February 20, 2018.

 In the nonpartisan Supreme Court election, the Wisconsin Democrats also claimed victory, as their preferred candidate defeated the Republicans' preferred candidate, reducing the Republican majority on the court to 4–3.

-Federal
+Federal offices

-Senate
+U.S. Senate

 Incumbent Democrat Tammy Baldwin, first elected in 2012, won re-election to a second term by an 11 percentage point margin against Republican challenger Leah Vukmir.
 This was the widest margin of victory won by a statewide candidate in Wisconsin's 2018 elections, and marked the widest margin won by a U.S. Senate candidate in Wisconsin since Herb Kohl's landslide victory in the 2006 election.

-House of Representatives
+U.S. House of Representatives

 All 8 of Wisconsin's congressional districts were up for election in November.
 Seven incumbents ran for re-election, while the 1st district saw an open race after incumbent and then-Speaker of the House Paul Ryan announced his retirement.
-No seats flipped in the election, with Republicans continuing to hold 5 of the state's House seats to the Democrats' 3.
+No seats flipped in the election, with Republicans continuing to hold five of the state's House seats to the Democrats' three.

 State

 Executive

-All of Wisconsin's executive offices saw close election results, with the largest vote difference in any race being eight-term incumbent Secretary of State Doug La Follette‘s 5.5 percent margin of victory.
+All of Wisconsin's executive offices saw close election results, with the largest vote difference in any race being eight-term incumbent secretary of state Doug La Follette‘s 5.5 percent margin of victory.
 Every executive office was won by the Democratic candidate.